 If my i>Clicker does not work, what should I do?

 Yes.
 We offer i>Clicker 2 training year round.
 Faculty members who attend training will receive an iClicker instructor kit at their training.
 The kit includes a modified base unit, instructor remote, student remote, and USB drive with iClicker software.
 The base unit or receiver and USB drive can be used for all of your courses over multiple semesters.
-However, we need to know which classes you plan on using it for and how many students are in these classes.
-Each semester you will need to complete this online order form, so that an adequate number of i>Clicker remotes can be ordered for your students.

 If you plan on using i>Clicker in your class, include information in your course syllabus and let students know that they can purchase their i>Clicker remotes at the Clemson University Apple Store located in the Edgar Brown Student Union.